aarushi-vermaa/airbnb_price_occupancy_revenue_prediction/README.md

 python3 predictions_on_test_data.py
 ```

 We leverage the model that performed the best on the validation set and predict it on the testing data (Broward County and Crete).
-The evaluation metrics of the testing data, including precision, recall, confusion matrix, RMSE and MAE, are saved in the `\Data` folder.
+The evaluation metrics of the testing data, including precision, recall, confusion matrix, RMSE and MAE, are saved in the `00_setup/Data` folder.

 ## Project Outcome
-The detailed research paper can be found in [here](https://github.com/aarushi-vermaa/705_FinalProject/blob/main/40_report/Final%20Report.pdf)
+The detailed research paper can be found [here](https://github.com/aarushi-vermaa/705_FinalProject/blob/main/40_report/Final%20Report.pdf)

 The video of our project presentation can be found [here](https://youtu.be/DqS0XG79uHE)